dirkpetersen/nvflare-cancer/README.md

 python -u -m nvflare.private.fed.app.client.client_train -m ${folder} -s fed_client.json --set uid=${client} secure_train=true config_folder=config org=${organization}
 ```

-As you can see we run the nvflare.private.fed.app.client.client_train python module with the HPC-A40 configuration in an Organization named "Test"
+As you can see, we run the nvflare.private.fed.app.client.client_train python module with the HPC-A40 configuration in an organization named "Test"

 Now let's run this script in the HPC-A40 folder and then use the `tail -f` command to show the output file in real time.